Icinga/icingaweb2-module-training/doc/30-Working-with-Forms.md

 `ipl\Html\Form` is a newer implementation and does not depend on `Zend_Form`, which older implementations did.

 Similar to the CompatController the `ipl\Web\Compat\CompatForm` class acts as a compatibility layer between Icinga Web and the IPL.
+Since the IPL could also be used outside of Icinga Web.

 These classes are generally used when you want to create forms.